Bidean nam Bian: Ascent routes

 Other routes include ascending Stob Coire nan Lochan and then using the connecting ridge to reach the main summit, or ascending via the Allt Coire nam Beitheach and following either branch of this burn to reach the main ridge either side of the subsidiary peak of Stob Coire nam Beith, which lies about a kilometre to the west of the main summit.

 All of the above routes start from Glen Coe and go through the corries running between the Three Sisters, and may thus be combined to allow a traverse of the mountain.
 Due to the accessibility of Bidean from the north, routes on the southern side are used much less frequently.

-Avalanche
+Incidents

 On 19 January 2013 four people were killed in an avalanche close to Church Door Buttress on the north side of Bidean nam Bian.
 A fifth person was airlifted to hospital with serious injuries and a sixth escaped unharmed.
 It was the worst avalanche in Scottish history and the worst in the UK since the Lewes avalanche in 1836.

+In 2024, the bodies of a father and son from Cheshire, England were found near Stob Coire nan Lochan after the pair had been fatally injured while hillwalking.